Attempted Murder Rap after Pit Bull and Customer Attack Chelsea Pizza Worker

 The incident occurred around 9:55 PM when Watson entered the establishment with his unleashed pit bull, police sources said.

+Witnesses reported that Sherief asked Watson to either leash the dog or keep it outside, as the restaurant was nearing closing time.
+This request reportedly led to a heated argument, during which Watson became enraged.
+According to sources, Watson then went behind the counter and began punching Sherief.

-The incident which was caught on a clear surveillance camera from Roma Pizza shows Watson then taking Sharif outside the pizzeria where he placed Sharif in a chokehold, brought him to the ground, and continued to strike him repeatedly.
-The video further shows Sharif lying unresponsive on the sidewalk as Watson stomped on his head twice, police said.
+The incident which was caught on a clear surveillance camera from Roma Pizza shows Watson then taking Sherief outside the pizzeria where he placed Sherief in a chokehold, brought him to the ground, and continued to strike him repeatedly.
+The video further shows Sherief lying unresponsive on the sidewalk as Watson stomped on his head twice, police said.

-The situation quickly escalated when Watson’s pit bull joined the attack, viciously biting Sharif multiple times.
-Police were called to the scene and found Sharif bleeding heavily from his injuries.
-Emergency Medical Services (EMS) arrived and rushed Sharif to Bellevue Hospital.
+The situation quickly escalated when Watson’s pit bull joined the attack, viciously biting Sherief multiple times.
+Police were called to the scene and found Sherief bleeding heavily from his injuries.
+Emergency Medical Services (EMS) arrived and rushed Sherief to Bellevue Hospital.

+Authorities who responded to the hospital reported that Sherief suffered significant bruising and swelling to his face.
+Both of his ankles were bandaged, and he was breathing through a tube.
+The attack caused severe injuries, including multiple brain bleeds, internal bleeding, and facial fractures.
+Sherief remains intubated and unresponsive to external stimuli, with his condition described as critical.

 Watson was arrainged at Manhattan Criminal Court, where the prosecutors set the bail for a high price of $250,000 cash / $500,000 Insurance Company Bond / 500k Partially Secured Surety Bond, according to the D.A’s office.
 He has a criminal record in Virginia with three misdemeanor convictions for embezzlement, domestic violence assault, and driving while intoxicated, also has close ties to Virginia, where multiple family members reside.